Gozala/workspace/pages/w3-machine.md

 		- Conceptually this in equivalent of allocating some memory where you can write some data.
 	- As we have established we have some nice [[homoiconicity]] going for us, meaning agent can
-		- Encode set of invocations/instructions in a [[CAR]] -
+		- Encode set of invocations/instructions in a [[CAR]]
+		- Make instruction set available to a VM using `store/add`.
+		-